Sam Champion: Personal life

-Champion is active in many charitable organizations in the New York City area.
+Champion is active in charitable organizations in the New York metropolitan area.
 He was the Grand Marshal of the Multiple Sclerosis Society Fall Bike Tour, the chairman of the 25th annual March of Dimes NYC WalkAmerica, and master of ceremonies of "Stopping AIDS Together," a part of Sunday by the Bay.
 He hosted the New York City Anti-Violence Project's 2002 "Courage Awards," along with movie critic Frank DeCaro.

-Champion had a basal cell carcinoma removed from his skin in May 2010 while on air, after previous bouts with the disease.
+In May 2010, Champion had a basal cell carcinoma removed from his skin while on air, after previous bouts with the disease.
 He said he wanted to raise awareness about skin cancer during Cancer Awareness Month.

 Champion and his partner of several years, Rubem Robierb, were married on December 21, 2012.